 At its simplest, a piggyback mortgage can be defined as a second mortgage, typically a home equity loan or home equity line of credit (HELOC).

-Piggyback mortgage loans are taken out at the same time as main mortgages and may save homebuyers money over the life of their loans by not having to pay for private mortgage insurance.
+Piggyback mortgage loans might be a smart option for homebuyers looking to finance a home without a large down payment.
+They are taken out at the same time as main mortgages and may save homebuyers money over the life of their loans by not having to pay for private mortgage insurance (PMI).

 How Do Piggyback Loans Work?